input-output-hk/cardano-tutorials/node-setup/tx.md

    This writes the signed transaction to file `tx001.signed`.

-5. Now we can submit the transaction with
+5. Now we can submit the transaction with:

-        export CARDANO_NODE_SOCKET_PATH=db/node-socket
+        export CARDANO_NODE_SOCKET_PATH=db/node.socket
         cardano-cli shelley transaction submit \
             --tx-filepath tx001.signed \
             --testnet-magic 42